 Orchid Distribution & Types

 Approximately 25% of all orchids are Terrestrial or Ground orchids.
 They live in soil in different types of habitat (forest floor, grassland, woodland, bogs).
-There underground parts (tuberoids) store food reserves to ensure the development of new shoots at the beginning of the next growing season.
-The bee orchids (Ophrys genus) is a good example of a terrestrial orchid
+Their underground parts (tuberoids) store food reserves to ensure the development of new shoots at the beginning of the next growing season.
+The bee orchids (Ophrys genus) is a good example of a terrestrial orchid.

-Right Ophrys [Oph.] apifera found across Europe and into the Near East and Northern Africa around the Medditerrean Sea
+Below - Ophrys [Oph.] apifera found across Europe and into the Near East and Northern Africa around the Medditerrean Sea.

-Some orchids (~ less than 5% of all species)also grow on rock faces, and these are called lithophytes.
-The leaves of lithophytic orchids are often quite fleshy; they and the pseudobulbs (a part of the plant specifically modified for the storage of energy and derived from the part of the stem between two leaf nodes) carry the plant through any prolonged dry spells that might occur.
+Some orchids (less than 5% of all species)also grow on rock faces, and these are called lithophytes.
+The leaves of lithophytic orchids are often quite fleshy: and their pseudobulbs (a part of the plant specifically modified for the storage of energy and derived from the part of the stem between two leaf nodes) carry the plant through any prolonged dry spells that might occur.
 They include the paphiopedilums (slipper orchids) and, perhaps best known of this type, the phragmipediums.
 Since in nature the lithophytes obtain their nutrients in a similar way to the epiphytes, their culture is the same.
 In each case, nutrients are washed down the surface of the tree bark, or down the rock face, to be absorbed by the orchids' firmly clinging roots.
-While some roots remain exposed, others grow into cracks and crevices and feed on the natural mycelium (fungal spawn) that exists there.
-Oncidiums, in particular, often produce dense mats of fine roots for this purpose.
-Live on rocks where the surface provides a good place for germination and attachment of seedlings.
+While some roots remain exposed, others grow into rock cracks and crevices and feed on the natural mycelium (fungal spawn) that exists there.
+Oncidiums, in particular, often produce dense mats of fine roots for this purpose and they live on rocks where the surface provides a good place for germination and attachment of seedlings.
 Only a few orchids are exclusively lithophytes, most will also be able to develop as epiphytes or terrestrials.